RoccoLiberoGiossi/SimRail/README.md

 ## License

-For research and educational use.
+For research and educational use, see the LICENSE file.

+## A small explanation

+A small explanation is given in the file `a_paper_explanation.pdf` for the solution of the equivalent contact method.
+Here, the results of SimRail are also compaared with the ones obtained with the commertial software SIMPACK.